Krettis/cohoast/README.md

 #### Dealing with the virtual hosts in Apache, Nginx, etc
 That is a separate concern.
 The `hosts`-file and `virtual host configuration`-file should not go together.
 Plans are for making a callback, so maybe that could help a lot of loose ends (although docker already helps you with this).

-### Other motive
+### Other motives
 I'm trying to get to know Bash some more.
 Doing some projects like these will get to know the more basic stuff.
+Also getting a better idea of what to commit in git, how the commit message should be formatted and when to move on to the next issue.
 So I got that going for me, which is nice.

 #### And last
 This project is get myself working on better documentation.
 I've learned that no matter how good/powerful your tool is, if the documentation is poor people will just go to the alternative.
 Which may be suck, but it is __known__ to suck.